MMU Taekwondo sell out tickets for fourth year running of Fight Night sparring exhibition

 Jess Stoddard, the hostess for the evening, opened the show by singing a cover of ‘It’s all coming back to me now’ by Celine Dion.
 Delivering an incredibly passionate performance, Jess received praise from the room.

-The crowd was treated to an exciting routine performed by the MMU Cheer.
+The crowd was treated to an exciting routine performed by the MMU Cheer and MMU pole showed their support by acting as ring people for the rest of the evening.

 Sports Officer and head coach, Ross Sharman, refereed the fighters as they proceeded to entertain the crowd by kicking each other in the face.